 Skip to main content

 CoreWeave Inference supports autoscaling to match your workload demands.
 This page explains how to configure autoscaling and reserve GPU capacity for your inference deployments.
+Your models respond to changing traffic while the resources you need stay available.
 For pricing details, see Billing.

 Autoscaling

-Each deployment can be configured with autoscaling parameters that control how replicas scale in response to demand.
-CoreWeave manages the autoscaling logic: it monitors request load and adjusts replica count within your configured bounds.
+Autoscaling adjusts the number of replicas serving a deployment so that capacity tracks demand without manual intervention.
+Configure each deployment with autoscaling parameters that control how replicas scale in response to demand.
+CoreWeave manages the autoscaling logic, monitors request load, and adjusts replica count within your configured bounds.

 Scaling parameters